fionashenbayh/digital_dictatorship/tutorials/intro_to_topic_modeling.md

 # Wordcloud

-The easiest visual we can make is a word cloud -- a plot that shows the top N words in each topic, with more frequent words being bigger in size
+The easiest visual we can make is a word cloud -- a plot that shows the top N words in each topic (more frequent words are larger)